mocdaniel/dashing-icinga2/README.md

 # Demo

-A demo is available inside the [Icinga Vagrant Boxes](https://github.com/icinga/icinga-vagrant).
+A demo is available inside the [Icinga Vagrant Box "icinga2x"](https://github.com/icinga/icinga-vagrant).

 # Support

 **This is intended for demo purposes.** You may use the provided examples in your own implementation.

-Please open issues at [dev.icinga.org](https://dev.icinga.org/projects/icinga-tools).
-In case you've created a PR/patch, open a new issue linking to it as well please :)

 If you have any questions, please hop onto the [Icinga community channels](https://www.icinga.org/community/get-help/).